hipstas/audio-ml-introduction/01 Tag and Extract Chimes.md

 os.chdir(os.path.expanduser('~/Desktop/'))
 ```

-- If the desktop contains directories called "NBC_Chimes" and "NBC_Not_Chimes," the following command will use any WAV audio files they contain to train a support vector machine (SVM) classifier.
+- If the desktop contains directories called "NBC_Chimes" and "NBC_Not_Chimes," the following command will use any WAV audio files they contain to train a support vector machine (SVM) classifier. *Note: You may have to press return twice when entering this command.*

 ```python
 aT.featureAndTrain(['NBC_Not_Chimes','NBC_Chimes'], 1.0, 1.0, aT.shortTermWindow, aT.shortTermStep, "svm", "audio-ml-introduction-master/model/svm_chimes", False)